duygusimsek/School_District_Analysis/README.md

 1. Thomas High School’s overall passing rate had changed dramatically from 91% to 65%.
 2. Thomas High School's ranking for top schools had not been affected but the overall score was decreased slightly.
 3. Thomas High School 9th-grade student math and reading data are not in the new dataset.
-4. Charter schools’ success rate slightly affected,
+4. Charter schools’ success rate slightly affected.

 ## Resources
 * Data Sources: